remy/nodemon/README.md

     npm install -g nodemon

-And nodemon will be installed in to your bin path.
-Note that as of npm v1, you must explicitly tell npm to install globally as nodemon is a command line utility.
+And nodemon will be installed globally to your system path.

+It is also possible to install locally:

+    npm install --save-dev nodemon

+With a local installation, nodemon will not be available in your system path.
+Instead, the local installation of nodemon can be run by calling it from within an npm script (such as `npm start`).
+Additionally, the `npm bin` command can be used to obtain the path to the project's local `.bin` directory.

 # Usage